javier901/arrow-function/README.md

 In this lesson you saw two different styles for declaring functions: function expressions and arrow functions.
 Neither is "better" than the standard function declaration we've been using.
-Arrow functions excel when a simple change or opration needs to be used repeatedly.
+Arrow functions excel when a simple change or operation needs to be used repeatedly.
 But they're certainly used to write long, full functions too!
+As you continue through the course, you'll see all three methods used to write functions, and develop a sense of when to use each yourself.

 ## Resources